seanewest/install-requires/README.md

 **Warning: this module is currently in a dirty-hack stage.**

 Install all dependencies require'd within your JS code without needing a package.json.
+Intended for quick and dirty prototyping.

 ## Why?
 * Copy and paste code and run it (almost) immediately.